The Daily Dish serves up fresh, seasonal delights in Silver Spring, Md.

 On top of her two restaurants and catering gigs, Polin is also a writer and editor, specializing in all things food and wine.
 She is also well traveled in Latin American and Caribbean culture and cuisine, adding a kick of flavor from the region, whenever possible.
-Polin spoke to Swizzle Chill TV at the RAMMYS and weeks later for this article.
+Polin spoke to Swizzle Chill TV after the restaurant won a Favorite Gathering Place Award at the RAMMYS; then a few weeks later for this article.

 Swizzle Chill: First of all, how do you feel about winning the RAMMY Award for Favorite Gathering Place, selected by fans in the Metro-D.C. community, and what was it like to be recognized in front of your peers?